royopa/MatLabPHP/README.md

 - return
     -

-## Tests
+##Tests

-From the project directory, tests can be ran using `phpunit`
+From the project directory, tests can be ran using:

+    ./vendor/bin/phpunit